tbarker/5X-Crypto-Security-Guide/README.md

 Or, you could seal everything in a mason jar to bury on your land :)

 #### Desk Safes
 A safe place that is easy to access while working at a desk.
-A lock box or a desk draw safe.
+A lock box or a draw safe.
 Something that can’t be taken or tampered without raising an alert.
-A laptop or office locker would do.
+An office locker would do.

 Ideally a place you can fix a hardware wallet to with a chain.
 If you can't chain an item in place, you can always AirTag the items and put them in a draw.